Spin-Flavor Precession Phase Effects in Supernova: Introduction

-In this paper, we assume that neutrinos are of Majorana nature and examine SFP phase effect in a core collapse supernova where it can be potentially important.
-We show that the sensitivity of the final state on the relative phases effectively creates uncertainties in the neutrino survival probabilities.
-We derive explicit analytical formulas to calculate the size of these uncertainties.
-This analytical treatment is valid for any density and magnetic field distribution as long as SFP and MSW resonances are decoupled in the sense that each can be locally treated as a two-dimensional quantum mechanical problem.
-In order to highlight a few basic features of the SFP phase effect, we run illustrative simulations using an exponentially decreasing matter density and a magnetic field which decreases with the square of the distance from the center.
-We mimic the effect of a shock wave by decreasing the central density with the post-bounce time.
-We show that the decoupling approximation (and our analytical treatment with it) tends to fail at later post bounce times due to the spreading of SFP resonance with dropping central density.
-This is especially true if the neutrino magnetic moment is large or the magnetic field is strong.
-We also run simulations with realistic density distributions at different post-bounce times to demonstrate how the uncertainties in the survival and transition probabilities may smear the final neutrino energy spectra to be observed at Earth.
+The technical details of our paper are as follows: We assume that neutrinos are Majorana particles and derive explicit analytical formulas to calculate the size of the uncertainties in survival and transition probabilities.
+This analytical treatment is valid for any density and magnetic field distribution as long as SFP and MSW resonances are decoupled in the sense that they do not overlap.
+In order to highlight a few basic features of the SFP phase effect, we first run illustrative simulations using an exponentially decreasing matter density and a magnetic field which decreases with the square of the distance from the center.
+In these illustrative simulations we mimic the effect of a shock wave by decreasing the central density with the post-bounce time.
+We show that the decoupling approximation (and our analytical treatment with it) fails at later post-bounce times due to the spreading of SFP resonance with dropping central density.
+This is especially true if the neutrino magnetic moment is large or if the magnetic field is strong.
+We also run simulations with a realistic density distribution based on a $6M_{\odot}$ helium core presupernova model \cite{1987ESOC...26..325N} and a parametric shock wave \cite{Fogli:2003dw} to demonstrate how the SFP phase effect may affect the survival and transition probabilities of neutrinos arriving Earth.

-In Section II, we review the oscillations, precession and interactions of Majorana neutrinos inside the supernova.
-In Section III we discuss SFP and MSW resonances, focusing in particular on the conditions under which they can be treated as two separate two-level problems.
-In Section IV, we discuss the adiabatic evolution of the neutrinos inside the supernova, and their subsequent decoherence on their way to Earth.
-In Section V we consider the hypothetical case of the zero vacuum mixing angle.
-Although this case is not of practical importance, it removes the MSW resonance from the picture and allows us to focus on the phase effect between the production point and the SFP resonance.
-In Section VI we consider the non-zero mixing angle case by including the MSW resonance.
-In Section VII we present our discussion and conclusions.
+We start by reviewing the oscillations, precession and interactions of Majorana neutrinos inside the supernova in Section II.
+In Section III, we discuss SFP and MSW resonances, particularly focusing on the conditions under which they can be treated as two separate two-level problems.
+In Section IV, we discuss the adiabatic evolution of neutrinos inside the supernova, and their subsequent decoherence on their way to Earth.
+In Section V, we consider the hypothetical case of the zero vacuum mixing angle in order to remove the MSW resonance from the picture and focus on the phase effect between the production point and the SFP resonance.
+In Section VI, we consider the non-zero mixing angle case and thus include the MSW resonances.
+In Section VII, we discuss the observability of the SFP phase effect at late post-bounce times.
+In Section VIII, we present our discussion and conclusions.